nvaccess/addon-datastore/README.md

 - The contents for each addon will include all the technical details required for NVDA to download, verify file integrity, and install.
 - The file will include translations (if available) for the displayable metadata.

-The simplicity of this is that the NV Access server can just forward these files on directly when asked "what are the latest Addons for NVDA API Version X" or "What is the latest version of Addon-ID for NVDA API Version X".
+The idea is to eliminate the need for the NV Access server to read and process the data on demand.
+When an NVDA client asks "What are the latest Addons for NVDA API Version X" we can concatenate all the required json files that match `/NVDA API Version/*/stable.json`.
+Similarly, to fetch "What is the latest version of Addon-ID for NVDA API Version X", we can just return the data found at `/NVDA API Version/addon-ID/stable.json`.
 Using the NV Access server as the endpoint for this is important in case the implementation has to change or be migrated away from GitHub for some reason.